Michael G. Santos: Arrest and trial

 Although Santos was not initially charged with distribution of cocaine that took place after his arrest, he made a statement to the U.S. attorney accepting full responsibility for distribution while incarcerated.
 Santos further admitted to lying at his trial (committing perjury).
 For this conduct Santos separately agreed to plead guilty to perjury, and guilty for helping others distribute the cocaine leftover from the previous indictment.

 Setting goals and sentencing

 As Santos awaited sentencing, he picked up a copy of Treasury of Philosophy by Dagobert D. Runes and learned about Socrates.
 Santos told Judge Jack Edward Tanner: "I have to find a way to reconcile with society."
 Santos set three goals: to educate himself, to find a way to contribute to society, and to start building a support network of law-abiding citizens who could mentor him.

 Judge Tanner sentenced Santos to a 45-year sentence for "operating a continuing criminal enterprise".
-Santos was tried and convicted during Ronald Reagan's heightened War on Drugs that included creating mandatory minimum sentencing.
+Santos was tried and convicted during Ronald Reagan's heightened War on Drugs which included creating mandatory minimum sentencing.
 Once he was determined to be guilty, this resulted in the federal government using Santos' sentencing to make an example to deter other criminals.